Color measurement and white point adjustment for automotive R&D

 For applications that require a spectroradiometer, Admesy offers two

-options: the Hera series and the Neo series.
-The Hera series offers
+spectral high-end measurement options: the Neo and Prometheus series.
+The Neo series offers

 Contact us to discuss your specific measurement needs and find the best fit for your measurement needs.